Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Results

 For the MPGI setup, a sample of $1 \: \mu m$ PMMA microspheres was imaged.
 The proposed algorithm was used with up to 3 harmonics, as opposed to only 1 harmonic for the TLI.
-Figure \ref{fig:MPG/a0_comparison} compares the calculation of the average value, $a_0^r(x,y)$ calculated with the nominal phase steps and the corrected phase steps.
+Figures \ref{fig:MPG/a0_comparison} and \ref{fig:MPG/vis_comparison} compare the reference average value, $a_0^r(x,y)$, and visibility, $V_1^r(x,y)$, calculated with the nominal phase steps and corrected phase steps.
+It should be noted that no sample is present in these images, as these are the \textit{reference} fit parameters (denominators of Equations \ref{eq:single_harmonic_attenuation} and \ref{eq:single_harmonic_darkfield}).
 It is seen that there is some residual Moiré artifacts when only 1 harmonic is used in the phase step correction algorithm.
 However, when 3 harmonics are used, it is seen that the Moiré artifacts are fully removed.
-This is even more noticeable for the comparison of the visibility seen in Figure \ref{fig:MPG/vis_comparison}.
-This translates to a complete removal of the Moiré artifacts in the attenuation, differential-phase, and dark-field images, as seen in Figures \ref{fig:MPG/attenuation_comparison}, \ref{fig:MPG/dpc_comparison}, and \ref{fig:MPG/darkfield_comparison}.
-For the estimation of the phase stepping positions for the reference curve, the regularization weights chosen were $\lambda_n 10^4$ for all $n$.
-For the sample curve, the weights chosen were $\lambda_{\Gamma} = 10^{10}$, $\lambda_{\Delta\phi} = 10^{9}$, and $\lambda_\Sigma = 10^9$.
+This is especially noticeable for the visibility.
+This translates to a complete removal of the Moiré artifacts in the attenuation, differential-phase, and dark-field images of the PMMA microspheres, as seen in Figures \ref{fig:MPG/attenuation_comparison}, \ref{fig:MPG/dpc_comparison}, and \ref{fig:MPG/darkfield_comparison}.
+It should be noted that since the microspheres are $1 \: \mu m$ in diameter, they are not directly resolvable in these images, as the effective resolution was $23.9 \: \mu m$.
+Instead, the sample's microstructure is measured macroscopically as X-ray scatter, evidenced by the dark-field image.
+It is also seen that little-to-no dark-field signal is generated in the walls of the capsule, in contrast with the attenuation image.
+The Moiré artifact reduction is further highlighted in the sequential difference images shown in Figures \ref{fig:MPG/attenuation_difference_images}--\ref{fig:MPG/darkfield_difference_images}.